OpenZL JNI – Java API documentation

 }

-graph.
+By default OpenZLCompressor uses the ZSTD graph.
 The inspect call returns size

 information, detected graph, data flavour, element count, and format version.